node-hid/node-hid/README.md

 ### `device.write(data)`

-- `data` - the data to be synchronously written to the device
+- `data` - the data to be synchronously written to the device, first byte is Report Id or 0x00 if not using numbered reports.
 - Returns number of bytes actually written

 ### `device.close()`